EcoFinanceNetwork/efn/README.md

-## Binance Smart Chain
+## EcoFinance Network

-The goal of Binance Smart Chain is to bring programmability and interoperability to Binance Chain.
+The goal of EcoFinance Network is to bring programmability and interoperability to Binance Chain.
 In order to embrace the existing popular community and advanced technology, it will bring huge benefits by staying compatible with all the existing smart contracts on Ethereum and Ethereum tooling.
 And to achieve that, the easiest solution is to develop based on go-ethereum fork, as we respect the great work of Ethereum very much.

-Binance Smart Chain starts its development based on go-ethereum fork.
+EcoFinance Network starts its development based on Binance Smart Chain fork.
 So you may see many toolings, binaries and also docs are based on Ethereum ones, such as the name “geth”.

-But from that baseline of EVM compatible, Binance Smart Chain introduces  a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
+But from that baseline of EVM compatible, EcoFinance Network introduces  a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

 Cross-chain transfer and other communication are possible due to native support of interoperability.
 Relayers and on-chain contracts are developed to support that.
 Binance DEX remains a liquid venue of the exchange of assets on both chains.
-This dual-chain architecture will be ideal for users to take advantage of the fast trading on one side and build their decentralized apps on the other side. **The Binance Smart Chain** will be:
+This dual-chain architecture will be ideal for users to take advantage of the fast trading on one side and build their decentralized apps on the other side. **The EcoFinance Network** will be:

 - **A self-sovereign blockchain**: Provides security and safety with elected validators.
 - **EVM-compatible**: Supports all the existing Ethereum tooling along with faster finality and cheaper transaction fees.
 - **Interoperable**: Comes with efficient native dual chain communication; Optimized for scaling high-performance dApps that require fast and smooth user experience.
 - **Distributed with on-chain governance**: Proof of Staked Authority brings in decentralization and community participants.
-As the native token, BNB will serve as both the gas of smart contract execution and tokens for staking.
+As the native token, ECO will serve as both the gas of smart contract execution and tokens for staking.

 More details in [White Paper](http://binance.org/en#smartChain).